-Whether it’s due to business contraction or technological advances making positions irrelevant, an executive leader’s business strategy shouldn’t stop at the moment of a staff reduction.
-Rather, it should include an understanding of the impact of layoffs and a strategy for the comprehensive care of not only the exiting employee but also the remaining employees, key team members facilitating the process, and the company’s market reputation.
+These points include an understanding of the impact of downsizing and a strategy for the comprehensive care of not only the exiting employee but also the remaining employees, key team members facilitating the process, and the company’s market reputation.

-When leaders and their HR teams face the difficult of staff reduction decisions, outplacement services provide the best opportunity to help leaders balance careful strategy and comprehensive care for everyone involved.
+When leaders and their HR teams face the difficulty of staff reduction decisions, outplacement services provide the best opportunity to help leaders balance careful strategy and comprehensive care for everyone involved.

 The Value of Outplacement Services